 2014 - Sharks Foundation playground in partnership with the San Jose Parks Foundation at Pueblo De Dios

 Through these playground builds, the Sharks Foundation hopes to catalyze the entire community and create tighter bonds between neighbors while giving local youth the active and safe childhood they deserve.

 For more information about KaBOOM! and/or to apply for a KaBOOM! grant, click here.

 In partnership with the Good Tidings Foundation, and Kaiser Permanente, the Sharks Foundation transforms old blacktops at local elementary schools, after school sites and non-profits, into custom street hockey courts, giving youth the opportunity to learn the game of hockey in a safe environment, while being physically active.
-Most recently, the Sharks Foundation created a new blacktop at KIPP Heartwood Academy in September of 2016.

 In 2014 the Sharks Foundation, in partnership with SAP, announced the allocation of $750,000 over a three-year period to fund the redesign of a pediatric floor at Santa Clara Valley Medical Center to create a new Women's and Children's Center.
 This unit will be San Jose's first, and only of its kind, offering affordable and high quality health care to women and children with the redesign's emphasis on creating a space that is not only functional, but educational as well as visually artistic and inviting.
 The project is scheduled for completion in 2017.